 - Parking Violations

 - Animal Running at Large & Dangerous Dog

 ACCESS YOUR CASE ONLINE and pay in full, request a 30-day extension, compliance dismissals (expired registration/driver’s license), a driving safety course, and deferred disposition (offense is not reported on the driving record).

 You have 20 business days to make an appearance before the court regarding the charge(s) filed against you.
 Appear in person, online or by email or mail.

-The Woodway Municipal Court is using the virtual platform Zoom to perform all hearings at this time.
-Email the Court at email@example.com to request a hearing before the judge (plea required of no contest or guilty) or the prosecutor for a not guilty plea.
+The Woodway Municipal Court is using the virtual platform Zoom to perform court hearings.
+Email the Court at firstname.lastname@example.org to request a hearing before the judge (plea required of no contest or guilty) or the prosecutor for a not guilty plea.

-- Pretrials/Trials with the Prosecutor is the last Wednesday of the month at 9 a.m.
+- Pretrial/Trials with the Prosecutor is the last Wednesday of the month at 9 a.m.

 For the safety of our citizens and employees: If you are experiencing any upper respiratory symptoms (cough, fever, shortness of breath), please contact us – an appearance may not be required.
 Call the court at (254) 772-4489 for alternative options.

 VULNERABLE POPULATIONS – Individuals who are over the age of 65 and individuals with serious underlying health conditions, such as high blood pressure, chronic lung disease, diabetes, obesity, asthma, and those whose immune systems are compromised such as by chemotherapy for cancer or other conditions requiring such therapy are considered to be vulnerable populations.
 The Court has options available to accommodate such vulnerable individuals by electronic Zoom hearings, special individual hearings or the ability to resolve the case without a court appearance.